The most recent image of College Alfajiri

 Do I really need to go to University?

-This is an interesting question, and I feel it is fair for me to share my thoughts on it before even diving deep into fields adn universities choices.
+This is an interesting question and I feel it is important for me to share my thoughts on it before even diving deep into fields and university choices.

 There are a lot of tools out there that allow you to explore the self-taught route, and I will recommend you go and have a look at them.
 One of those resources for Computer Science is Teach Yourself Computer Science and the Open Source University.